017 – How We Can Find Ikigai in Our Interpersonal Relationships

 How to find ibasho

 According to Shintaro, ibasho is focused on what kind of relationship people should be looking at -- the self-authentic, genuine care type of relationship, what they can do in terms of interaction, communication, and engaging in valued experiences.
-For Shintaro, quality matters more than quantity: It doesn’t matter how many connections people have, but it does matter whether there are some good relationships and meaningful interactions through which people can find their ikigai.
-Sometimes the challenging times, like the pandemic, can offer opportunities for reflection on which ibasho: who do people miss most when they are apart?
-These are the relationships to cherish.
+Quality matters more than quantity: It doesn’t matter how many connections people have, but it does matter whether there are some good relationships and meaningful interactions through which people can find their ikigai.

 Conclusion